-Cryptographic modules that have been activated shall not be available to unauthorized access.
-After use, the cryptographic module shallmust be deactivated, e.g., via a manual logout procedure or automatically after a period of inactivity as defined in the applicable CPS.
-CA cryptographic modules shallmust be removed and stored physically secured per requirements in a secure container Section 5.1 when not in use.
+After use, the cryptographic module must be deactivated via a manual logout procedure or automatically after a period of inactivity as defined in the applicable CPS.
+CA cryptographic modules must be physically secured per requirements in Section 5.1 when not in use.